16 Healthiest Starbucks Foods to Order in 2025

 The team at Cozymeal is well-versed in finding the best Starbucks orders.
 We’ve created a range of product pick guides, from the best dairy-free options at Starbucks to the tastiest Starbucks drinks without caffeine

 So, when it came to creating a guide to the healthiest Starbucks food, our editorial team already had a strong base of knowledge to turn to.
-Pair that with an in-depth research process and a nutritionist review of the content, and the result is a guide to the healthiest Starbucks food that has a nutritionist-approved option for most dietary needs.
+Pair that with an in-depth research process and a nutrition review to build a guide to the healthiest Starbucks food with options for a range of dietary needs.

 The following set of criteria was also used when selecting which healthy foods at Starbucks would make it onto our list.